2022 Ramstein Air Base meeting

 The Ramstein Air Base meeting was an international conference organized by the United States that took place on 26 April 2022 at the Ramstein Air Base in Germany.
 The purpose of the meeting was to discuss the Russian invasion of Ukraine, particularly Ukrainian defense capabilities, as well as pledge and coordinate further support to Ukraine – including after the war.
 Representatives and senior defense officials from more than 40 nations attended, the majority of them NATO and EU members, but also including countries in Africa and Asia.

-The meeting was part of the Ukraine Defense Consultative Group, also known as the Ukraine Defense Contact Group, which has held 9 meetings, the most recent on 14 February 2023.
+The meeting was part of the Ukraine Defense Consultative Group, also known as the Ukraine Defense Contact Group, which has held 31 meetings, the most recent on 15 October 2025.

+During the 2024 Washington NATO summit, Jens Stoltenberg announced that the NATO is forming a new command (NATO Security Assistance and Training for Ukraine) to plan, coordinate, and arrange delivery of security assistance that Ukraine needs to prevail in its fight today, and in the future.

 Participants and attendees

 Over 40 nations were represented at the meeting, including both NATO and non-NATO members.
 All countries part of NATO and/or the European Union participated.
 Representatives from some nations, among them Israel and Qatar, participated at the meeting but did not appear on the official list of attendees.

-According to the Washington Post, the inclusion of non-NATO member countries like Japan, Kenya and Tunisia was "part of an effort to extend substantive and symbolic support for Ukraine beyond Europe and the alliance".
+According to The Washington Post, the inclusion of non-NATO member countries like Japan, Kenya and Tunisia was "part of an effort to extend substantive and symbolic support for Ukraine beyond Europe and the alliance".
 Other non-NATO and non-EU attendees included Australia, Jordan, Liberia, Morocco, New Zealand and South Korea.

 The conference was organized with less than a week's notice.
-Despite not organized under NATO auspices, it was supposed to be attended by NATO Secretary General Jens Stoltenberg.
+Though not organized under NATO auspices, it was supposed to be attended by NATO Secretary General Jens Stoltenberg.
 However, he could not attend due to a cold.
 While most countries had attendees physically present, South Korea and Japan joined virtually.